News

 Małgorzata Wolbach

-PPHS Senior Project Officer
+Senior Project Officer PPHS

 Steven Ormston, PPHS Communication and Community Manager, adds and emphasises how the project turned an initially abstract concept into a practical framework for understanding and responding to the evolving landscape of hybrid threats.: